 Homemade Spicy Hot Cocoa

-A delicious, all natural hot cocoa you can feel good about drinking!
-Organic cacao powder creates a decadent chocolate depth that's accentuated with a touch of ground cinnamon, a dash of cayenne pepper and a pinch of sea salt.
+A delicious & healthy hot cocoa recipe you can feel good about drinking!!
+Organic cacao powder creates a decadent chocolate flavor that's accentuated with a touch of ground cinnamon, a dash of cayenne pepper, and a pinch of sea salt.
 My favorite way to fix it is with raw milk or homemade coconut or almond milk.
 So yummy!

-2 tablespoons of 100% cacao powder (I used Dagoba organic cacao powder)
+2 tablespoons of organic raw cacao powder (I use THIS)

 1 teaspoon of powdered sugar